alex-kn/comdirect-api-simple/README.md

 client.refresh_token()
 ```

-The API is now ready for use, for example:
+The the client is now ready for use, for example:

 ```python
 balances = client.get_all_balances()
 print(balances['values'])
 ```

-More information about the API can be found at https://developer.comdirect.de
+More information about the official API can be found at https://developer.comdirect.de